craftercms/docs/source/system-administrators/activities/clustering.rst

 Configuring Studio Clustering
 -----------------------------

 First, we'll take a look at an example of how to setup a two node cluster with Studio step by step, then, we'll take a look at an example of setting up Studio clustering using a Kubernetes deployment

 .. toctree::
    :maxdepth: 1

    clustering/studio-clustering-two-nodes
    kubernetes/studio-clustering-with-kubernetes-deployment

+.. _cluster-multi-region-considerations:

+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Multi-Region Considerations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+For clusters with nodes in multi-regions utilizing S3 buckets, AWS provides solutions for handling multi-region deployments of S3 buckets.

+AWS supports access points for managing access to a shared bucket on S3.
+For more information on Amazon S3 Access Points, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points.html

+For clusters with S3 buckets located in multiple AWS regions, Amazon S3 Multi-Region Access Points provide a global endpoint that applications can use to fulfill requests from.
+For more information on Multi-Region Access Points in Amazon S3, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPoints.html

+AWS S3 also supports bucket replication (S3 replication) irrespective of the region they belong to, which provides data protection against disasters, minimizing latency, etc.  For more information on S3 bucket replication for use with multi-region access points, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPointBucketReplication.html

 -------